TCC-MonitoramentoInteligente/object-detection/README.md

 # Object detection service

 The detector is [A PyTorch implementation of a YOLO v3 Object Detector](https://github.com/ayooshkathuria/pytorch-yolo-v3).
-This service is a REST API interface to the YOLO model.
+This service receives real time video, detects objects and prints the results.

 ## Setup
 From `object-detection/`, do: